General Data Protection Regulation (GDPR)

 1. Functionality and scope

-In order to use our website fully, we use so-called "session cookies" (or also called session IDs).
-Session cookies are small pieces of information that a provider stores in the memory of the visitor's computer.
-In a session cookie, a randomly generated unique identification number is stored, a so-called session ID.
-In addition, a cookie contains information about its origin and the retention period.
-These cookies cannot save any other data.
+To enable you to use our website to the full extent, we use so-called “session cookies” (also known as session IDs, specifically the cookie “PHPSESSID”).
+Session cookies are small information units which a provider stores in the memory of the visitor’s computer.
+A randomly generated unique identification number known as a “session ID” is stored in a session cookie.
+A cookie also contains data on its origin and storage period.
+These cookies are unable to store any other data.
+We also use a cookie to store your decision with regard to the storage of cookies on your computer (specifically the “CookieConsent” cookie).

 2. Legal basis for data processing